 One of London's oldest restaurants (it's older than the USA basically), this St James stalwart serves up half a dozen West Mersea Natives No 1 for £24.
-Alternatively you can have them done Rockefeller, Kilpatrick or Beau Brummell (chilli sauce and fried in breadcrumbs) style for £19.75 for six.
-They've just reopened after a few weeks redecoration, just in time for the oyster season.
+Alternatively you can have them done Rockefeller, Kilpatrick or Beau Brummell (chilli sauce and fried in breadcrumbs) style for £19.50 for six.

 Wright Brothers - Soho, Borough, Spitalfields, Battersea Kensington

 It's no surprise that the secret to a great spot to eat oysters is an impeccable source and the Wright Brothers' oysters are right up there.
 We love their Spitalfields spot.
 It's pretty much all counter dining with an interesting selection of oysters.
-Even handier, you can get a platter of oysters from there through Deliveroo (if you live within catchment) - 12 shucked oysters are £36.
+Even handier, you can get a platter of oysters from several of their locations through Deliveroo (if you live within catchment) - 12 shucked oysters are £36.

 Other places to try oysters in London

 Tom Brown's superlative seafood joint in East London serves up oysters two ways - Pickled with celery, horseradish and dill (pictured above) or raw with seaweed hot sauce - both are a fiver a pop.

 The Goring's new seafood restaurant by Nathan Outlaw is serving up a platter of half a dozen Dooncastle oysters for £24.

 Hix Oyster and Chop House - Farringdon

 A trio of rock oysters here starts at £10.95 - have them on the half shell or deep fried with scotch bonnet mayo.